King of Pentacles

 It is time to consider why this failure is happening.

-It may be lack of progression in career, a lack of patience to create the resources you need, or simply that your dreams are larger than your current horizons.
+It may be a lack of progression in career, a lack of patience to create the resources you need, or simply that your dreams are larger than your current horizons.

 The card suggests the things you want will come only through a sensible and practical plan and the hard work.